cynixx3/third-party-miner-installer-for-ethos/README.md

 ## Development

-If you are a developer please check the "developers" branch for information on how to add your miner.
+If you are a developer please check the [developers](tree/developers) branch for information on how to add your miner.

 Any setting changes to the miner-manager should be made to the miner.settings file in each miners branch of this repo.